 Press published important works on the American Midwest and selected topics in American history/American studies, including the Truman Legacy Series.
 TSUP’s literature publications include poetry in the New Odyssey Series, a Contemporary Nonfiction Series, and a literary journal, Chariton Review.
-The Notable Missourians series for young readers and a series on Education and the Liberal Arts were launched in 2014.
-The Young Voices of Missouri project, begun in 2016 as a special issue of Chariton Review, publishes the work of high school students in Missouri.
+The Notable Missourians series for young readers and a series on Education and the Liberal Arts were launched in 2014 and published.
+The Young Voices of Missouri project, begun in 2016 as a special issue of Chariton Review, published the work of high school students in Missouri.

 In 2017, in light of significant challenges for public higher education institutions in Missouri, including continuing cuts to core appropriations, Truman State University began the process of phasing out operations.
 Recognizing the significant disruption that other, more abrupt, university press shutdowns have caused to authors and readers alike, TSUP staff worked closely with University administration to create a plan for a gradual shutdown process that would respect the rights and needs of our authors and customers, and would allow us time to assist authors in making other arrangements for their books.

 Our first actions were to help authors find other publishers to take over projects that were under contract but not yet in process, move the Early Modern Studies series to Penn State University Press (effective Jan.
 2018), and discontinue new publications in the areas of American Midwest and contemporary nonfiction.
 Our last new titles in American Midwest and contemporary nonfiction came out in 2017, as well as the last books in our Notable Missourians series for young readers.
 In 2018, we published the last winner of the T. S. Eliot Prize for Poetry, and the last issue of Chariton Review (a combined 2019 issue) was issued in 2020.